Cancer Planners Forum

 • 17:40 – Closure of the Forum

-The Forum will bring together up to 150 individuals working in cancer control, including:
+The Forum brought together over 100 individuals working in cancer control, including:

 • National and regional cancer control planners (up to two per country)